tychesama/umamusume-auto-train-tyche/README.md

 - OCR might misread failure chance (e.g., reads 33% as 3%) and proceeds with training anyway.
 - Automatically picks the top option during chain events.
 Be careful with Acupuncture event, it always picks the top option.
 - If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot can't decide whether to date with the friend support card or the Uma.
-- When `prioritize_g1_race` is set to `true`, the bot will always prioritize racing, even if your energy is low or you've already done 3 or more consecutive races.

 ### TODO